zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 ### 2.5.
 Chroot Into Base System

-**Important:**
+**Important**:
 Copy the DNS configuration to ensure network access inside the chroot, which is needed for updates and installing software:
 `# cp /etc/resolv.conf /mnt/etc/resolv.conf`

 Mount necessary pseudo-filesystems: